ORCA Grants

 Review

-Applications may be reviewed by ORCA staff, members of the ORCA Advisory Board, or others when ORCA affiliated persons must abstain.
+Applications will be reviewed by ORCA staff and members of the ORCA Advisory Board, or others when ORCA affiliated persons must abstain.
 Selection will be made on the merits of the project and the likelihood of the project being successfully completed.
-Awarding of grants is dependent on ORCA funding; ORCA reserves the right to adjust the funding levels prior to award.

 Notification